How to unlock your iPhone from O2, Orange, Three, T-Mobile, Vodafone and EE

 Is it legal to unlock an iPhone?

-Yes, it is perfectly legal to unlock a phone.
+Yes, it is perfectly legal to unlock an iPhone.

-Mobile phone networks will often “lock” your handset as they subsidise them.
-Because the iPhone is offered at a reduced price on contract (it is subsidised by the network), it’s locked so as to stop you from taking a subsidised phone and immediately using it on another network.
+Mobile phone networks often “lock” your handset as they subsidise the cost.
+As the iPhone is offered at a reduced price on contract, the locking mechanism stops you from taking a subsidised phone and immediately using it on another network.

 Once you’ve owned your iPhone for a certain amount of time (usually 30 days or 3 months), you can ask your network to unlock it.
 This will allow you to use it on other networks.
-Although your network is under no obligation to unlock your iPhone, all UK networks happily provide this service.
-You’ll need to pay a small fee for unlocking (usually no more than £20).
+Although the network is under no obligation to unlock your iPhone, all UK networks happily provide the service.
+You’ll normally pay a small fee for unlocking (usually no more than £20).

-On certain older models of the iPhone, it’s possible to temporarily unlock your phone temporarily by “jailbreaking” it.
+On certain older models of the iPhone, it’s possible to temporarily unlock your phone by “jailbreaking” it.
 Apple regularly updates the software on the iPhone and fixes the loopholes that allow it to be jailbroken.
-Updating the software on your phone will return it to the locked state.
-Your warranty would also be invalidated by unlocking your iPhone in an unauthorised manner.
+Updating the software on your iPhone will return it back to the locked state.
+Your warranty will be invalidated by unlocking your iPhone in an unauthorised manner.
 Please do your research very carefully and make sure you understand what you’re doing before jailbreaking your phone.

 If you aren’t tied in to a 24-month contract, you can save about £25 per month by unlocking your iPhone and switching to a SIM only deal.
 The iPhone can be used on any SIM-only tariff that has an inclusive data allowance.
 The best value deals are generally found on Three:

 - £10/month for 600 minutes, unlimited texts and 1GB internet (Three)